Kolbeinsvik/3d-game-reference-guide/docs/src/examples/basic-movement-and-cameras.md

-# Core setup example

-This will set up the minimal things required to run a 3d game with Amethyst and Rust.

-- Creating a project
-- Adding amethyst dependencies
-- Rendering a basic 3D world with
-  - A flat plane
-  - A couple of 3D shapes on that plane
+# Basic movement and cameras

+This example extends the [core example](core-setup.md) with basic movement and ways to set up and move different types of cameras.
+The [camera section](/cameras/) outlines the different camera concepts.

+The movement types will directly manipulate the `Transform` (TODO: link to transformation matrix) component of entities.
+It is not physics-based in any way, though that will be covered in a later example.

+Types of movement covered

+- 3 degrees of translational movement
+- 6 degrees of "free-float" movement

+Types of cameras covered

+- First-person camera angle
+- Third-person camera angle
+- Top-down camera angle
+- Side-scrolling camera angle
-  - A camera with fixed position and angle looking down on the objects
+- Isometric camera angle

-- Basic ui with an fps counter
-- Generating prefabs
+Other features

+- Switch between the different types of movements and cameras
+- Ui to show the active movement and camera

 ![Core setup example](/images/examples/core-setup-hero.png)

-The full code example can be found in the `code-examples/core-setup-example/` folder.
+The full code example can be found in the `code-examples/basic-movement-and-cameras-example/` folder.
 At the end the file structure will look like the following.

 ```
-core-setup-example/
+basic-movement-and-cameras-example/
 ├─ assets/font/sqaure.ttf
 ├─ generated/assets/prefabs/ui/ui.ron
 ├─ src/